niksuniverse/CarConnect/README.md

 - `main/` for UI flow and entry point

 ---

 # 📄 `mainmodule.py` - Application Entry Point for CarConnect

-This file serves as the **core menu-driven entry point** of the CarConnect car rental system.
-It handles **user interaction**, invokes services, and navigates between customer/admin functionalities.
+This file serves as the **core menu-driven entry point** of the CarConnect system.
+It handles user interaction, invokes services, and navigates between customer and admin functionalities.

 ---

 ## 🔧 What This File Does

 - Provides a **command-line interface** for customers and admins.
-- Collects and validates **user input**.
+- Collects and validates user input.
 - Routes requests to services in the `dao/` layer.
 - Manages menu navigation, login, registration, and CRUD operations.
 - Displays outputs like vehicle listings, customer profiles, and reports.